Build investment portfolioInvesting in the stock market

 Lesedauer 7 Minuten

 Is now the right time to invest?
 Or should I wait until the stock markets have fallen again?
-And isn’t it better to wait until the next recession is over?
+And anyway, isn’t it better to wait until the next recession is over?
 In this article, we look at how you can invest a large one-off amount in the stock market.

 Growth in productive assets and inflation have the opposite effect on your assets

 First of all, it is worth studying the empirical study conducted by Banque Pictet over many years.
 It examined how you could invest a one-off amount on the stock market.
 The amazing thing: from 1926 to 2018 , you always achieved a positive total return with Swiss equities over any investment period of more than 13 years.
 You can see this from the return triangle for the Swiss Market Index.
-From the beginning of 1926 to the end of 2018, the Swiss equity market gained 7.6% on average.
+From the beginning of 1926 to the end of 2018, the Swiss equity market gained 7.6 % on average.
 And that’s per year!
 So much for your fear of “buying at the wrong time”.
 If you are investing for a longer period of time, you can’t go wrong with Swiss equities.
 At least in the past.

 Crash timing strategy: only buy when it’s cheaper